prahladyeri/prahladyeri.github.io/_posts/2015-11-07-how-to-add-html-tag-highlighting-geany.md

 ---
 layout: post
-title: "How to add HTML tag highlighting to Geany"
+title: How to add HTML tag highlighting to Geany
 tags: geany linux how-to
 ---